roc-lang/roc/roc-for-elm-programmers.md

 # Roc for Elm programmers

 Roc is a direct descendant of the [Elm programming language](https://elm-lang.org/).
-This means the two languages are similar, but not quite the same!
+The two languages are similar, but not quite the same!

 This is a guide to help Elm programmers learn what's different between Elm and Roc.